Mira Bjelotomich Irons, MD – Boston Children’s Hospital

 Azra Ligon, PhD – Brigham and Women’s Hospital

-Director, Cytogenetics and LGG Fellowship
+Director, Cytogenetics

 Azra H. Ligon, Ph.D., oversees training in the HMS ABMG Clinical Cytogenetics program.
 Dr. Ligon received her Ph.D. in Cancer Biology from the University of Texas/M.D.
 Anderson Cancer Center in 1995.
 She completed her Medical Genetics training at Baylor College of Medicine in 1997 and, after a research postdoctoral fellowship at Brigham and Women’s Hospital (BWH), joined the Staff of the BWH Cytogenetics Laboratory in 1999 as an ABMG-certified Clinical Cytogeneticist.
 In 2003, she assumed leadership of the HMS ABMG Cytogenetics training program.
 Dr. Ligon’s research activities include translation of basic research findings into clinical diagnostics, especially those relevant to the area of cancer diagnostics.